Virtual Environments For Software Development

 How About

-?Why are we not using
+python3 -m pip install?Why are we not using

-should be used according to the official Pip documentation; other official documentation still seems to have a mixture of usages.
-Core Python developer Brett Cannon offers a more detailed explanation of edge cases when the two options may produce different results and recommendspython3 -m pip install
+pipas an argument topython3command, in the same way we did withvenv(i.e.python3 -m venv)?python3 -m pip installshould be used according to the official Pip documentation; other official documentation still seems to have a mixture of usages.
+Core Python developer Brett Cannon offers a more detailed explanation of edge cases when the two options may produce different results and recommendspython3 -m pip install.
+We kept the old-style command (pip3 install) as it seems more prevalent among developers at the moment - but it may be a convention that will soon change and certainly something you should consider.

-command on a package that is already installed,
+If you run the pip3 install command on a package that is already installed,

-will notice this and do nothing.
+pip will notice this and do nothing.

 To install a specific version of a Python package

-give the package name followed by ==
+give the package name followed by == and the version number,

-e.g. pip3 install pandas==2.1.2
+e.g. pip3 install pandas==2.1.2.

 To specify a minimum version of a Python package,

-you can do pip3 install pandas>=2.1.0
+you can do pip3 install pandas>=2.1.0.

-To upgrade a package to the latest version, e.g. pip3 install --upgrade pandas
+To upgrade a package to the latest version, e.g. pip3 install --upgrade pandas.

 To display information about a particular installed package do: